 |CLSL:6076||Advanced Latin Composition (or equivalent)||3|

-The remaining course work is made up of Department of Classics courses and other courses.
+The remaining course work is made up of Department of Classics courses and other courses with approval of the graduate advisor.

 Ph.D. students must take precomprehensive exams in Latin sight reading and Greek sight reading and must attempt one sight reading exam by the end of their first year of graduate study.
 Competence in reading both German and French must be demonstrated by the end of the second year of study.